 1. What a Fool Believes

-Till this day, “What a Fool Believes” is the most successful of all The Doobie Brothers songs.
+To this day, “What a Fool Believes” is the most successful of all The Doobie Brothers songs.
 Written by Michael McDonald and Kenny Loggins, at the 1980 Grammy Awards it won Song of the Year and Record of the Year.
 It peaked at No 1 in the Billboard Hot 100 and is part of their 1979 album Minute by Minute.

 The Doobie Brothers are an American band which formed in the early 1970s.
-The band currently consists of founding members Tom Johnston and Patrick Simmons, longtime members Michael McDonald and John McFee and current touring members John Cowan, Bill Payne, Marc Russo, Ed Toth and Marc Quiñones.
+The band currently consists of founding members Tom Johnston and Patrick Simmons, longtime members Michael McDonald and John McFee and current touring members John Cowan, Bill Payne, Marc Russo, Ed Toth, and Marc Quiñones.

-Nearly five decades of being active, the band have undergone several changes in their line up with their sound transforming along the way.
+Nearly five decades of being active, the band has undergone several changes in their line up with their sound transforming along the way.
 They have sold over 40 million records worldwide and are currently nominated for the 2020 Rock and Roll Hall of Fame.

-The Doobie Brothers came to be when John Hartman arrived in California in hopes to meet Skip Spence, member of Moby Grape.
+The Doobie Brothers came to be when John Hartman arrived in California in hopes to meet Skip Spence, a member of Moby Grape.
 Spence introduced Hartman to the singer, songwriter, and guitarist Tom Johnston.
 In 1970, they went on to form a group with guitarist Patrick Simmons and bass guitarist Dave Shogren.

 Musician Keith “Dyno” Rosen who lived next door to the group suggested the name “Doobie Brothers.”
 According to Johnston, Rosen said, “Why don’t you call yourself the Doobie Brothers because you’re always smoking pot?”
 They agreed to call themselves the “Doobie Brothers” for the time being until they came up with a better one, but they never did.